 - 6 garlic cloves coarsely chopped (or 3 teaspoons of minced garlic – see notes)

-- 2 pints cherry tomatoes (other small tomatoes will also work) 2 pints = 4 cups
+- 2 pints cherry or grape tomatoes 2 pints = 4 cups

 Instructions